-One of the biggest home addition projects is adding a second story to your house.
-Depending on the size of your home, this addition can run anywhere between $60,000-$600,000 and adds significant square footage and resale value to your home.
-Work with a builder or architect to make sure your home’s structure and foundation can handle a second-story addition!
+One of the biggest additions to a home is adding a second story to your house.
+Home addition cost can vary widely, but depending on the size of your home, adding a second story may cost anywhere between $80,000 – $600,000 while significantly adding square footage and resale value to your home.
+Talk with your contractor or architect to make sure they’re experienced with this type of project and that your home’s structure and foundation can handle a second-story addition!

 Put a Room Over the Garage

-Creating a bonus room or apartment over a garage is a great way to add extra square footage without turning your home into a mess.
+Creating a bonus room or in-law suite over a garage is a great way to add extra square footage without turning your home into a mess.
 With the foundation of the garage already in place, all you need are walls and a roof.
-Once it’s finished, you can rent it out or use it as a guest bedroom.
+Once it’s finished, you can rent it out or use it as a guest bedroom or home office.
 Keep in mind that certain additions like a new roof, Type X fireproof drywall, and vapor barriers will be more expensive than other home addition projects.
-Costs typically average around $35 per square foot when building a bonus over-the-garage room.
+Costs typically average around $80 to $200 per square foot when building a bonus above-garage room.

 Include a Modular Home Addition

-A modular addition is a pre-fabricated room that can be added onto house exteriors to create a second story.
+A modular home addition is a pre-fabricated room that can be added onto house exteriors to create a second story.
 They’re popular home expansion projects for single-story buildings like ranch homes.
-These additions run 10-20% cheaper than conventional home additions and are made off-site, saving you from living in a constant construction zone.
-Costs vary between $80-$200 per square foot, depending on the size of the addition and where it goes.
+These additions run 10-20% cheaper than conventional house additions and are made off-site, saving you from living in a constant construction zone.
+Costs vary between $65 to $200 per square foot, depending on the size and complexity of the addition.

 Build a Dormer

-Dormers not only expand your attic and provide much needed light, but they also add major curb appeal and make your home look larger.
-Some homeowners choose to install DIY dormers to increase their attic ceiling space.
-A DIY project will run about $1,800, while professional installation can cost anywhere between $4,600 to $16,400.
+Dormers not only expand your attic and provide much-needed light, but they also add major curb appeal and make your home look larger.
+Professional installation for this home improvement project can cost anywhere between $12,000 to $70,000, depending on the size and scope of the renovation.
+Alternatively, some homeowners choose to install DIY dormers to increase their attic ceiling space for an average cost of $500 to $1,000.